Clay246/Animations/README.md

 ## NOTES:

 - For the transitions to function as intended, the values for the lines must be evenly spaced.
-Using NumPy's "linspace(a, b, c)" method is recommended.
+Using NumPy's `linspace(a, b, c)` method is recommended.
 New transitions types can be created by not using linear spacing with some cleverness.
 - The number of intermediate lines for a transition is set as interval/1000, so a small interval will lead to not only less FPS, but also less intermediate lines.
 - The interval set in mplanimation must be the same as the interval set for FuncAnimation for the timing to work correctly; default interval is 20
-- Lines defined using the matplotlib plot() function that are going to be changed with the module must have a comma after them (e.g. line1, = ax.plot(x, y)).
+- Lines defined using the matplotlib plot() function that are going to be changed with the module must have a comma after them (e.g. `line1, = ax.plot(x, y)`).
-- The interval can be changed with "mplanimations.transition.interval = number", where number is the interval you want to set.
+- The interval can be changed with `mplanimations.transition.interval = number`, where number is the interval you want to set.
 - All transition instances must be instantiated in advance; they can not be instantiated in the FuncAnimation animation function.
-This can be done by, for example, typing t1 = mplanimations.transitions() outside of the animation function, and then using this instance in the animation function.
+This can be done by, for example, typing `t1 = mplanimations.transitions()` outside of the animation function, and then using this instance in the animation function.
 - All transitions act on lines, dots, etc. already created outside of the animation function; they do not create the lines, dots, etc.; this means that the lines, dots etc. must be created outside of the animation function, and then they will be changed by the mplanimations methods.
-- dot_transition() does not function correctly when the duration is less than or equal to transition_time.
+- `dot_transition()` does not function correctly when the duration is less than or equal to `transition_time`.